Abhaycl/CarND-MPC-2P5/README.md

 # MPC Controller Project Starter Code

-A MPC (Model Predictive Control) the goal of this project is to drive the car around the track in Udacity-provided simulator, which communicates telemetry and track waypoint data via websocket, by sending steering and acceleration commands back to the simulator.
+MPC (Model Predictive Control) the goal of this project is to drive the car around the track in Udacity-provided simulator, which communicates telemetry and track waypoint data via websocket, by sending steering and acceleration commands back to the simulator.
 Additionally, there's a 100 millisecond latency between actuations commands on top of the connection latency.

 <!--more-->